-The following chart shows building permit valuation history over the last 17 years, through October 2018.
-This shows the general amount of expenditure on construction citywide (not adjusted for inflation), which can be an indicator of general economic activity.
-As with residential development noted above, overall construction has generally increased back to pre-recession levels.
+The following chart shows building permit valuation history over the last 10 years, through October 2019.
+This shows the general amount of expenditure on construction citywide (not adjusted for inflation), which is an indicator of general economic investment in properties.
+As with residential development noted above, overall construction remains consistent at or above pre-recession levels.
+Valuation of construction in 2019 has been the highest ever in Carson City, with the total valuation already exceeding the highest amount of any year and additional permits for November and December still pending.

-Through October 2018
+Through October 2019